jxnwxx/tp/docs/UserGuide.md

 ### Adding an appointment : `add-appt`

-Adds an appointment to a patient's appointment list. <br>
+Adds an appointment to a patient's appointment list.
 Useful when you want to record a patient's upcoming appointment

 Format: `add-appt INDEX at/APPOINTMENT TITLE ad/APPOINTMENT DATE`